-The Navy Advanced Narrowband System (ANS)/Mobile User Objective System (MUOS) is being developed as a replacement to the UFO constellation, with a production award anticipated in 2004.
-It will provide global SATCOM narrowband (64kpbs and below) connectivity for voice, video and data for U.S. and Allied services.
-The program is being executed as a multi-phased program.
-As the lead service for UHF MILSATCOM, the Navy (SPAWAR) has been charged with the acquisition responsibility for MUOS.
+The Navy Advanced Narrowband System (ANS)/Mobile User Objective System (MUOS) was developed as a replacement to the UFO constellation.
+It provides global SATCOM narrowband (64kpbs and below) connectivity for voice, video and data for US and Allied services.
+The program wasexecuted as a multi-phased program.
+As the lead service for UHF MILSATCOM, the Navy (SPAWAR) was charged with the acquisition responsibility for MUOS.

 In November 1999 the Space and Naval Warfare Systems Command awarded four contracts valued at $700,000 each for Advanced Narrowband System / Mobile User Objective System concept studies.
 Awards for the concept studies were made to Hughes Space & Communications Company of Los Angeles, Lockheed Martin Missiles & Space of Sunnyvale, Calif., Raytheon Systems Company of St. Petersburg, Fla., and Spectrum Astro, Inc., of Gilbert, Ariz.